 Knowing your audience's social media sharing and content consumption habits will give you a tremendous advantage to succeed in content marketing.

 Do you belong to that 63% of Global Internet Users who are also Social Media Users?
 If you do, you probably have already shared content on social media.
-We dug out the reasons why people want to share content with their networks and what kind of content do people love to share.
+We dug out the reasons why people want to share content with their networks, and what kind of content people love to share.
 Here’s what we discovered.

 See our infographic right below and remember to scroll down to read the complete article!